Top 5 Food Cravings: What Are They and What Do They Mean?

 What Causes Food Cravings?

 Food cravings are intense longings for a certain food.
 These desires activate three areas of your brain: the hippocampus, insula, and caudate, which are responsible for emotion, memory, and reward.
-These are also the three areas involved in drug cravings, according to researchers from the Monell Chemical Senses Center.
+These are also the three areas involved in drug cravings.
 No wonder it’s so hard to say no to those chips.

-An emotional craving, on the other hand, is more often related to mood.
+An emotional food craving, on the other hand, is more often related to mood.
 Whether you’re feeling stressed, bored, angry, sad, or anxious, food may be your go-to solution for feeling better.
 Problem is, the foods people crave when they’re emotional are often high in calories, sugar, and fat.
-Eating them frequently can lead to a bevy of health problems, including obesity, diabetes and heart disease.
+Eating them frequently may contribute to a bevy of health problems, including obesity, diabetes, and heart disease.